charlieroberts26/customer-retention-analysis/README.md

 ## Objective

-Determine how effectively the company retains customers and identify which customers and customer segments generate the greatest long-term value.
+Determine how effectively the company retains customers and identify which customers and customer segments generate the greatest value.

 ## Dataset